Do you remember these games from your childhood?

 Nostalgia marketing is one of the best ways your brand can build an emotional connection with your clients.

 By using the power of positive memories, you create a link between your brand and happiness.
-Your clients see your brand more favourably and this in turn helps you develop a positive brand identity
+Your clients see your brand more favourably, and this, in turn, helps you develop a positive brand identity

 It’s science: your *positive* childhood memories will help your brand thrive.